 Bearer: Silvestri, Maximilian.

-Watercolor, Garnished, Bearded, Boa, Wreath, Crined, Base, Charged, Carnation, Upon (wreath), Crest, Bookmark, Outlined in sable, Dexter, Doubled, Coat of arms, Mullet, Lined, Fructed, Club, Personal, Gules, Leaf, Leaved, Illuminated, Interpreted, Chief, Mantling, Tenné, Book, Closed book, Pestle, Semi-circular, Mortar, Wavy, Or, Leather, Argent, Oak, Issuant, Demi, Savage, Silvestri, Maximilian, Grasping, Wreathed, Trunk, One, Vested and Helm.
+Garnished, Pointed, Bearded, Boa, Wreath, Crined, Base, Charged, Carnation, Upon (wreath), Crest, Bookmark, Outlined in sable, Dexter, Doubled, Two, Coat of arms, Mullet, Lined, Fructed, Club, Personal, Gules, Leaf, Leaved, Illuminated, Interpreted, Chief, Mantling, Motto, Tenné, Book, Closed book, Pestle, Semi-circular, Mortar, Wavy, Or, Argent, Issuant, Demi, Savage, Silvestri, Maximilian, Grasping, Wreathed, Freehand, One, Vested and Helm.

 Dr. Antonio Salmerón y Cabañas,